 Professor Copeland's research and teaching interests include modern and contemporary women's writing in Japan, modern literature and material culture, and translation studies.

 [Professor Copeland is not currently accepting new PhD students.]

 Rebecca Copeland’s research and teaching are informed by questions of both gender and genre.
 She focuses almost exclusively on modern Japanese women writers, examining the way their gender has defined and often confined their literary production.
 Women writers in the 19th century were expected to conform to socially accepted notions of femininity.
 Women in the early 20th century often wrote with a self-conscious awareness of their gender, performing to almost hyperbolic extremes ideas of femininity.
 Their works are draped in kimono and covered in make-up.
-Women in the later 20th century often parodied these notions—creating monstrous aberrations of womanhood.
-In many regards, gender informed genre.
+Later 20th-century women writers were known to parody these notions, creating monstrous aberrations of womanhood.
 And there were certain genres that were deemed unsuitable for a woman.
 One was the hardboiled mystery, which is another of Copeland’s interests.

 Her most recent research project returns her to the writer Uno Chiyo, who was the subject of her dissertation and first book.
 She is contributing to a collection of essays on Japanese women writers and divorce.
 Uno Chiyo was well versed in the topic.
 Married three times, she was to have quipped: “No one is as lucky as a woman writer.
 No sooner does she break up with a man than she can write about it all without the slightest sense of shame.”
 What fascinates Copeland about Uno, is that she ran a newspaper advice column for a time, counseling women whose marriages were on the rocks.
 She also wrote a number of cookbooks and had a second career as a kimono designer.
 Rather like Martha Stewart, Uno could be described as “a bad girl of good housekeeping.”
 And that aspect of her career will be the focus of Copeland’s next academic project.